 Active: Term used to refer to an undergraduate member of a fraternity or sorority.
 An active has pledged and been initiated and is not studying abroad.

-Alumnus or Alumni: An initiated member/s who graduated college.
+Alumnae or Alumni: An initiated member who is no longer in college.

 Bid: A formal invitation to a prospective member to join a fraternity/sorority